The Mondriaanhuis in Amersfoort

 Tip for a visit to Amersfoort

 Try some of the locally brewed beer.
-De Drie Ringen and Rock City Beers count among Amersfoort’s breweries.
-The latter’s Amersfoorts Hoppen 1475 is a powerful beer brewed using three grain varieties, recreating a 15th century recipe in which malted oats is the principle ingredient.
+De Drie Ringen and Rock City Brewing count among Amersfoort’s breweries.
+The latter’s Amersfoorts Hoppen 1475 is a powerful beer brewed using three grain varieties, recreating a 15th-century recipe in which malted oats is the principle ingredient.
 The Bishop of Utrecht was a fan of the original brew.
 He ordered as much as 400 barrels a year for his court.

 A canalside monument marking the birthplace of Piet Mondriaan.
 Photo © Stuart Forster / whyeyephotography.com.